voxpupuli/gha-build-and-publish-a-container/README.md

 If you specify a docker_username and a docker_password, the action will do a second registry login.
-It will then automatically also log in to docker.io and on push the image gets published on your primary registry and additionally on hub.docker.com.
+It will then automatically also log in to docker.io and on push the image gets published on your primary registry and additionally to hub.docker.com.